[Note: An updated article to show the progress made at Dennistoun was published in March 2021 and can be found here.]

 At the end of last year, we set out details of plans to encourage connected walking, wheeling and cycling, whilst reducing or preventing access to 'through' motor traffic in the Dennistoun neighbourhood

-We highlighted how creating people-friendly streets (or a low traffic neighbourhood) in this area through our Spaces for People programme, is expected to make for quieter and calmer streets where active travel is more appealing.
+We highlighted how creating people-friendly streets in this area through our Spaces for People programme, is expected to make for quieter and calmer streets where active travel is more appealing.
 By adjusting the road layout to discourage roads being used as 'rat-runs'; walking, wheeling and cycling is encouraged whilst access to 'through' motor traffic is reduced or prevented.

 Changes to the road layout in Dennistoun started in December 2020, with work currently ongoing to complete carriageway lining and install the remaining planters and signage.

 Meantime, we have adjusted the original plans after determining that temporary contra-flow cycle lanes are not practicable at this location given the carriageway width whilst also allowing for kerbside parking.
 Taking out these lanes in the coming weeks will not affect the offer of quieter, calmer, permeable streets for cyclists; with other traffic management measures expected to reduce or prevent access to 'through' motor traffic within this neighbourhood.